Modules

 logger.addHandler(f_handler)

-The last three lines in the code block above create a handler which will direct log statements to a file called debug.log, configure that handler to take all logging output with level DEBUG or above and finally add that handler to the logger.
-It also possible to set a custom formatter to this handler, or add more handler to the logger.
+In the code block above we create a handler which will direct log statements to a file called debug.log, configure that handler to take all logging output with level DEBUG or above and format them using the same formatting as the NuRadioReco logger.
+We then add that handler to the NuRadioReco logger.
+Notice that we also had to set the general logging level to DEBUG, to ensure that DEBUG messages will actually be logged.
+Another way could be to set the logging level of some specific modules to DEBUG.
+It also possible to set a different formatter to this handler, or add more handlers to the parent logger.